Baby news! On Jan 8th at 7am we welcomed a new arrival at Refuge for Wildlife, a newborn howler monkey baby!

 We recently received a donation of an ultrasound machine and it couldn’t have come at a better time.
 This monkey was showing signs of pregnancy and we needed to find out if she was expecting and if the baby has OK.
 One of our volunteers who is trained to use an ultrasound performed the test and discovered that she was indeed pregnant and that the baby was alive and well!

-The mother needed extensive medical care to recover from her horrific injuries.
+Mama needed extensive medical care to recover from her horrific injuries.
 Her face was repaired using staples, is currently receiving antibiotics, and we’re pleased that she has now safely delivered her baby.

-The mother still has a long way to go before she’s fully healed, but everyone at the Refuge is thrilled that the baby was unharmed and came into the world healthy and strong.
+Mama still has a long way to go before she’s fully healed, but everyone at the Refuge is thrilled that the baby was unharmed and came into the world healthy and strong.
 If the mother did not receive the help she did from us, she would have died from infection and the baby would not have been born.

-UPDATE: One week later and Mama and Baby are doing great!
+One week later and Mama and Baby are doing great!
 Mama is climbing and moving around the nursery with her newborn clinging to her stomach.
 Mama is the only adult in the Refuge nursery, but she doesn’t seem to mind all the orphaned baby howlers.
 The nursery is the perfect place for her to rehabilitate because it is safe for her baby.
 Mama is eating lots of fresh leaves and mango and her baby is nursing well.
 Both are very calm and enjoying lots of snuggle time.